 PHA, a component unit of the City of Philadelphia, engaged in various transactions with the City such as trash collection services and other services.
-In fiscal year 2020, PHA made payments of approximately \$20.3 million to the City and its component units for various services as summarized below.
+In fiscal year 2021, PHA made payments of approximately \$20.8 million to the City and its component units for various services as summarized below.

 Amount

-City Of Philadelphia \$15,667,045
+City Of Philadelphia \$ 14,873,951

-City Of Philadelphia - Multi Departments 9,630
+City Of Philadelphia - Multi Departments 258,122

-Community College Of Philadelphia 13,065
+Community College Of Philadelphia 12,375

-PGW 4,593,438
+PGW 5,607,843

-Grand Total \$20,283,178
+Grand Total \$ 20,752,291

-City of Philadelphia - PHA paid the City approximately \$15.7 million for water, trash collection and other miscellaneous expenses during the year ended March 31, 2020.
-Approximately \$10.9 million was for water, and \$.8 million was accrued at March 31, 2020.
+City of Philadelphia - PHA paid the City approximately \$14.9 million for water, trash collection and other miscellaneous expenses during the year ended March 31, 2021.
+Approximately \$11.1 million was for water, and \$.9 million was accrued at March 31, 2021.

-Philadelphia Gas Works (PGW) - PHA paid PGW \$4.6 million for gas, approximately \$.5 million was accrued at March 31, 2020.
+Philadelphia Gas Works (PGW) - PHA paid PGW \$5.6 million for gas, approximately \$.9 million was accrued at March 31, 2021.

-Community College of Philadelphia - PHA paid \$13,065 to the Community College of Philadelphia to provide educational and training opportunities to PHA's residents.
+Community College of Philadelphia - PHA paid \$12,375 to the Community College of Philadelphia to provide educational and training opportunities to PHA's residents.

-Choice Neighborhood Implementation (CNI) Grant - HUD awarded a \$30 million Choice Neighborhood Implementation Grant to the City of Philadelphia as the Lead Grantee and PHA as a co-applicant.
-While the grant was awarded to PHA, only the City of Philadelphia has access to draw down the funds in LOCCs to disburse to PHA.
-During the year ended March 31, 2020 PHA paid construction invoices on behalf of North Central CNI Phase III, LP and North Central CNI Phase II, LP.
-North Central CNI Phase III, LP drew down upon a loan with the Philadelphia Redevelopment Authority reimbursing PHA for a total of \$6.3 million.
-As of March 31, 2020, an additional \$2.6 million is receivable from both LPs.
+Choice Neighborhood Implementation (CNI) Grant - In 2013, HUD awarded a \$30 million Choice Neighborhood Implementation Grant to the City of Philadelphia as the Lead Grantee and PHA as a co-applicant.
+While the grant was awarded to the City, and then to PHA, only the City of Philadelphia has access to draw down the funds in LOCCs to disburse to PHA.